 Step 4: Rinse with warm water and let it thoroughly dry.

 Step 5: Now again, squeeze some more lemon juice on the soot.

-Step 7: Now, you might want to wash your cookware as regular.
+Step 7: Now, you might want to wash your cookware regularly.

 It would be best if you used gloves while using this method for your skin’s extra safety.
 You can try this method with white vinegar and flour.
 This method works because the acid in lemon and vinegar works to strip the patina from your cookware, and Salt removes the soot.

 If you want to go further ahead, get a large pot of water and boil.
-Add Salt, lemon juice, and vinegar into it.
+Add salt, lemon juice, and vinegar to it.
 Put your cookware into it and.
 Let it sit and rub down with a sponge.
 Now wash it with water.